 individuals supposedly moved by the plight of street children, but whose real

 motivation is to use this as a means to enrich themselves.
-Step up sensitization on the plight of
+Kenya: Former

 soft-spoken 26-year-old, left an abusive home when he was 14 and entered life